-- 5.7 The school recognises its legal duty under the Equality Act 2010 to prevent pupils with a protected characteristic from being at a disadvantage.
-Consequently, our approach to challenging behaviour may be differentiated to cater to the needs of the pupil. - 5.8 The school's special educational needs co-ordinator will evaluate a pupil who exhibits challenging behaviour to determine whether they have any underlying needs that are not currently being met. - 5.9 Where necessary, support and advice will also be sought from specialist teachers, an educational psychologist, medical practitioners and/or others, to identify or support specific needs. - 5.10 When acute needs are identified in a pupil, we will liaise with external agencies and plan support programmes for that child.
+5.8.3 Considering whether a pupil displaying challenging behaviour may have unidentified SEND The school's special educational needs co-ordinator (SENCO) may evaluate a pupil who exhibits challenging behaviour to determine whether they have any underlying needs that are not currently being met.

+Where necessary, support and advice will also be sought from specialist teachers, an educational psychologist, medical practitioners and/or others, to identify or support specific needs.
+When acute needs are identified in a pupil, we will liaise with external agencies and plan support programmes for that child.
 We will work with parents to create the plan and review it on a regular basis.